1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 | CAM | 4,582 | unknown | unknown |

 The mint also struck 4,582 proof specimens for collectors that year.
-These coins never circulated and received careful handling.
-Survival data for proofs remains unrecorded, though collector-quality coins generally fare better than circulation strikes.
+These never circulated and got careful handling, so survival rates are much better than for business strikes.

-Cameo proofs represent a subset of these 4,582 specimens.
-They feature particularly strong contrast between frosted devices and mirrored fields.
-With only seven certified examples surviving—one PR65 and six PR66—the cameo designation represents one of the rarest conditions in the entire 1888 series.
+Cameo proofs are a subset of those 4,582 specimens—coins with especially strong contrast between frosted devices and mirrored fields.
+Only seven certified examples survive: one PR65 and six PR66.
+That makes the cameo designation one of the rarest conditions in the entire 1888 series.

-For the 1888/7 overdate, PCGS estimates perhaps 500 total examples survive across all grades.
+For the 1888/7 overdate, PCGS estimates maybe 500 total examples across all grades.
 The vast majority grade between Good-4 and Fine-12, with only 5 to 10 believed to exist in uncirculated condition.

 Also Read: Top 100 Most Valuable Wheat Pennies Coin Worth Money (1909 – 1958)